U.S. orders the deportation of a former Cuban police lieutenant: What do we know?

 The order was issued on June 9 and reported by Cuban exile media on June 10 and 11.

-His destination is not Cuba, but Guatemala, under an agreement that allows that Central American country to receive migrants expelled from the United States when their countries of origin refuse to accept them.
+Their destination is not Cuba, but Guatemala, due to an agreement that allows this Central American country to receive migrants expelled from the United States when their countries of origin refuse to accept them.

 Who is Digsan García Rodríguez?